OrnitheMC/feather-mappings/README.md

 ### Getting Started

 1. Fork and clone the repo
-2. Run `./gradlew feather` (Linux, macOS) or `gradlew feather` (Windows) to open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
+2. Run `py feather.py feather <minecraft version>` (Windows) to open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
+3. Save your changes by running one of the following tasks (`py feather.py <task> <minecraft version>`):
+   - `propagateMappings`: propagate your changes up and down the version tree and save them to every applicable Minecraft version (this is most likely the task you want to use)
+   - `insertMappings`: save your changes only to the specified Minecraft version
+   - `propagateMappingsDown`: propagate your changes down the version tree (to versions further away from the root) and save them to every applicable Minecraft version
+   - `propagateMappingsUp`: propagate your changes up the version tree (to versions closer to the root) and save them to every applicable Minecraft version
-3. Commit and push your work to your fork
+4. Commit and push your work to your fork
-4. Open a pull request with your changes
+5. Open a pull request with your changes

 ## Gradle
 Feather uses Gradle to provide a number of utility tasks for working with the mappings.